 Function Details

 View switcher The View switcher icons enable you to switch between image views.

-The following views are available for CXR studies:
+The following views are available for CXR studies:Frontal

-• Frontal

-Lateral
+Lateral (may not be present if not processed)

-The following views are available for CTB studies:
+The following views are available for CTB studies:Axial

-• Axial

-• Sagittal
+Sagittal

 Coronal

-The current view is highlighted.
+The active view is highlighted.

 Finding name The Finding name displays the name of the finding selected in the Findings List.

 Width/level (CTB only) The Width/level indicates the predetermined width and level of the selected greyscale spectrum:

-• W - indicates window width
+W - indicates window width

 L - indicates window level

 Window presets (CTB only) Window presets enable you to view the following pre- configured options (for CTB studies):

-( • Brain
+• Brain

-• Bone

-• Stroke
+Bone Stroke

 Subdural

 • Tissue

 When you select an option, the associated width/level values display (see Width/level ).

-The current window is highlighted.
+The active window is highlighted.

-Slice scrollbar (CTB only) The Slice scrollbar enables you to scroll though all available slices for the current CTB study (see Scroll thumb/Current slice , below ).
+Slice scrollbar (CTB only) The Slice scrollbar enables you to scroll though all available slices for the current CTB study (see Scroll thumb/Current slice on page 19).

 If localisation is associated with the finding, the purple areas in the scrollbar indicate the areas of localisation in the study.

-Function Details Scroll thumb/Current slice The Scroll thumb/Current slice enables you to scroll through the images.
-(CTB only) It also indicates the current slice position in the slice scrollbar.
-Scroll direction The Scroll direction displays at both ends of the slice scrollbar.
-(CTB only) These indicators show the direction you are moving in as you scroll through the images.
+Function Details Scroll thumb/Current slice ( CTB only) The Scroll thumb/Current slice enables you to scroll through the images.
+It also indicates the current slice position in the Slice scrollbar.
+Scroll direction (CTB only) The Scroll direction displays at both ends of the Slice scrollbar.
+These indicators show the direction you are moving in as you scroll through the images.
 Localisation If localisation is associated with the finding, it will display as a purple overlay over the relevant area in the image.
 Laterality If localisation cannot be localised to a specific area, a purple Laterality arrow will indicate laterality on the left, right (or bilateral) sides of the image.
 Localisation toggle The Localisation toggle enables you to show or hide localisation for the current study.
 Note : If you switch these options off, they will automatically switch on again as soon as you hover over either a Localisation or Laterality icon.
 Confidence bar The Confidence bar provides a visual indication of the likelihood that a particular finding is present.
 It enables you to see the relationship between the Confidence threshold and the 95% Confidence interval .
 Confidence threshold The Confidence threshold is the score below which the Al model is no longer confident that a finding is present.
-Confidence Interval The 95% Confidence Interval is a fixed number that's added or subtracted to the calculated confidence score.
+Confidence Interval The 95% Confidence Interval is a fixed number that's added to or subtracted from the calculated confidence score.
 It indicates the probability of the AI model reporting a false positive (i.e. not actually present in the image).